MarcArmy2003/veteran-analytics/README.md

-│   └── Metlakatla/             # Specialized or legacy subroutines (nested folder) ├── specs/                      # API specifications, table schemas, and legacy C API interfaces │   └── Apia/                   # Subfolder for schema-related or experimental specifications ├── tools/                      # Standalone utilities and Git tooling not part of core source ├── legal/                      # Licensing, terms of use, and compliance documentation ├── .gitignore                  # Git exclusion rules for build, system, and binary files └── README.md                   # This file – project overview and contributor instructions
+│   └── Metlakatla/             # Specialized or legacy subroutines (nested folder) ├── specs/                      # API specifications, table schemas, and legacy C API interfaces │   └── Apia/                   # Subfolder for schema-related or experimental specifications ├── legal/                      # Licensing, terms of use, and compliance documentation ├── .gitignore                  # Git exclusion rules for build, system, and binary files └── README.md                   # This file – project overview and contributor instructions